mtelewa/fitness-tracker/README.md

 * [HTML Validator](https://validator.w3.org/) result for the `.html` files were as following:

+    First for unauthorized access, the 'Validate by URI' was used and showed no errors

-    * For the index or home page
+    * For the index or home page (as well as other pages)

     <p align="center">
     <img src="documentation/testing/html-validator-index.png" alt="html-validation-index" width="90%">
     </p>

+    Next,

     * For the quiz pages (all categories) showed the same warnings